ju-baer/implementations/gqa/README.md

 ## 4. What this notebook simplifies

-Not much — GQA is already about as simple as MHA itself.
+Not much.
+GQA is already about as simple as MHA itself.
 The one thing to notice in the code is `repeat_interleave`, which is what actually implements "every head in a group shares the same K/V head," by duplicating each KV head across its group before the attention computation.